Candy (Malaysian band)

 Candy is an all-female Malaysian rock band formed in 1996.
-Originating from Kuching, Sarawak, they were entered into the Malaysian Book of Records as the first all-women band in Malaysia.
+Originating from Kuching, Sarawak, they were recognised by the Malaysia Book of Records as the first all-women band in Malaysia.

-Candy found fame with their first album Candy which went Platinum, when the hit single Akan Ku Tunggu was released in 1997.
+Candy found fame with their first album Candy which went platinum when the hit single Akan Ku Tunggu was released in 1997.

-Candy's best known line-up comprised Patricia Robert (lead vocals and guitar), Mary Morss (lead guitar and vocals), Cornie Sangid (drums, percussion and vocals) and Nancy Graggory (bass guitar and vocals).
+Candy's best-known line-up comprised Patricia Robert (lead vocals and guitar), Mary Morss (lead guitar and vocals), Cornie Sangid (drums, percussion and vocals) and Nancy Graggory (bass guitar and vocals).

 History

 Pre-Candy years (1988–1996)

 In 1988, in her hometown of Kuching, band founder Mary persuaded her younger sister Cornie to bring together a group of friends to form a band.
-The original line-up consisted of Mary Morss (guitars and vocals), Cornie Sangid (drums), Magdalen Julita Tom (bass guitar), Veronica Ng (vocals) and Marilyn Ryne (vocals).
+The original line-up consisted of Mary (guitars and vocals), Cornie (drums), Magdalen Julita Tom (bass guitar), Veronica Ng (vocals) and Marilyn Ryne (vocals).
 They called themselves The Sapphire Gals.

-Though essentially they were an all-female band they were joined by keyboardist Rodney Hughes who was the only male member of the band.
-Rodney left in 1989 and for a while the band was without a keyboardist.
+Though essentially an all-female band they were joined by keyboardist Rodney Hughes who was the only male member of the band.
+Rodney left in 1989 and the band was without a keyboardist.
 Marilyn Ryne and Veronica also left the band around this time and Meggry Graggory took over the vocal duties.

 In 1990, keyboardist Yolanda Entika joined the group and the band's name was changed to D'Rozza.
-Around the same time, Magdalene Julita left and was replaced by Nancy Graggory, who is the older sister of Meggry.
-Cornie split her time between playing drums in the band and recording a solo Iban album.
+In 1991, they discussed adding another guitarist.
+Nancy finally met Mazlila Mazlan or better known as Mazleela a took over as lead guitarist, while Mary took over as rhythm guitarist, and Mary and her friends agreed.
+Around the same time, Magdalene Julita left and was replaced by Nancy Graggory, the older sister of Meggry.
+Cornie split her time between playing drums in the band and recording a solo album in Iban.

 In 1992, Casaphia Studio took them under its wing, and the band changed its name to G-Saphia.
 The "G” stood for "Girls".
 Keyboardist Danita Ng joined the band for a short stint.
 Within the same year, her younger sister Janice took over from her but even Janice did not stay long and left before the year was over.
-Around this time, Meggry also left the band and was replaced by Patricia Robert who was an Iban recording artist and a singer in the Sarawak State Ministry of Social Development and Urbanization.
+Around this time, Meggry also left the band and was replaced by Patricia Robert who was an Iban language recording artist and a singer attached to the Sarawak State Ministry of Social Development and Urbanization.

-In 1994, keyboardist Ophelia June joined G-Saphia.
+In 1994, Mazleela was leaves the band and decided to move to Kuala Lumpur to start focusing as a solo singer and the vacancy was filled by Mary who was absorbed as the lead guitarist while Pat was a vocalist and also acted as the rhythm guitarist.
+At the same time, keyboardist Ophelia June joined G-Saphia.
 Ophelia is the younger sister of Rodney Hughes.

-The band, under the names of Sapphire Gals and G-Saphia, performed in private and public functions around Kuching, and also in other towns in Sarawak.
-The functions included events such as the Malaysia National Day celebration and Malaysia Police Day.
+The band, under the names of Sapphire Gals and G-Saphia, performed in private and public functions around Kuching and other towns in Sarawak.
+The functions included events such as the Malaysia Day celebrations and Police Day.